The good, The bad, and The ugly

 The first word that comes to my mind is acceptance.
 I think it is essential to take a careful inventory of our lives.
 We can begin by asking several questions:

 It seems that we tend to gloss over our best attributes.
 This facet might be because our best characteristics require the least effort to put forth because we are good at them.
-Our brain works on habits, and if we have a habit of being nice, then it will take more energy for our mind to be not nice.
+Our brain works on habits, and if we have a habit of being kind, then it will take more energy for our mind to be not nice.
 This concept also has a lot to do with our biological pre-disposition.
 Perhaps if we engage a friend, or colleague, or several of both, they will be willing to tell us how they see us showing up within the world.
 We are sadly cognitively blind to some things that we are doing, and how others are viewing us in the world.
 We must keep in mind that any feedback we get, generally speaking, is convoluted by the other persons social and psychological space.
 So to ask for direct feedback is one way to lessen that bias potentially.

 I think that we steer clear of the things that we believe are missing because when we think about them, we feel some sense of lack.
 This notion seems to feed back into the desire to be accepted (at least in my mind, that’s why I sometimes avoid looking toward these dark places within), which plays on our longing to be special, unique or different.
 Perhaps the things that we think are missing are not there to clear our path.
 For instance, if we were tall, handsome and funny - maybe we would not become intellectually obsessed - leaving us flat and one-sided (again, perhaps not, perhaps so).
-If we can take the time to look at some of our biggest weaknesses, we will be likely to find what we need to.
+If we can take the time to look at some of our most significant weaknesses, we will be likely to find what we need to.
 I never felt smart growing up (and still don’t).
 However, this has become a profound strength for me.
 Because of this perceived weakness, I have developed a tenacious work ethic and tend toward needing to know.
 This curiosity has brought me a considerable amount of joy as I travel through life and investigate the many things that I do not know.
 If learning came quickly to me, perhaps I would have become bored as I have seen so many HIGHLY intelligent people become.

 Let us now talk about fairness and equality.
 Fairness and equality are two human constructs that do not exist in nature.
 In nature, there is no good or bad, better or worse.
 There is just life and death.
 Seemingly life is better than death (life’s fundamental desire is for survival).
 Aside from that, things are a constant fight.
 There is no mediator to ensure equality of either opportunity or outcome.
 Therefore, it is especially absurd to think that I should have the same result as someone smarter or better looking than me.
 They have a different value to offer society (intellect and genetic fitness) and therefore are entitled to a different reward.
 This concept can be distributed to all modes of thinking.
-Survival of the fittest is indifferent to fairness.
-Natural selection is predicated on the notion of selecting the best traits to be passed along for survival.
+The survival of the fittest is indifferent to fairness.
+Natural selection predicates on the notion of selecting the best traits to be passed along for survival.
 As society strengthens its systems, we are no longer allowing for this process to occur.
 This idea is not to say that someone’s genetic makeup is better or worse.
-What it is to say, is that certain attributes should be selected for and in today’s society, strictly speaking, they are not.
+What it is to say, specific attributes should be selected for and in today’s society, strictly speaking, they are not.
 So then, if we have been dealt a crappy genetic hand, we can be upset about it, or learn to leverage what we have.
 This idea is the only fundamental thing that each of us has; the choice to choose how we allow certain situations to affect us.

 The long and short of this post comes down to a few things.
 I walk around and often find myself in a state of at least being displeased with where I am in life, at worst being angry about it.
 Intellectually, I realize that this gets me nowhere.
 Cognitively, it is a trap, a rut; I fall into seemingly often.
 Intellectually, I see it as a practice that I need to keep pulling myself out of the groove, focusing on what I do have and moving forward.
 It is insane to be upset with the person that we are not when it is physically impossible for us to become someone else.
 We are who we are, and our life long journey is learning to accept that.
 The only choice we can make is how to let our situation affect how we think, feel and act.
-It is only once we profoundly and truly accept ourselves that we might take the next step and that is of accepting someone else as they are without trying to change them.
+It is only once we profoundly and genuinely accept ourselves that we might take the next step, which is accepting someone else as they are without trying to change them.